Target Set Selection in Dense Graph Classes: Introduction

-\heading{Our Results.} It this work we generalize the results obtained by Chopin et al.~\cite{ChopinNNW14} who studied the \TSS on various graph classes.
-They essentially proved that in sparse graph classes (such as tree-width) parameterized complexity of the \MAJTSS problem is the same as for the \TSS problem.
-For these graph classes, it is not hard to see that e.g. if the threshold for vertex $v$ is set above the majority (i.e., $f(v) > \lceil \deg(v)/2 \rceil$), then we may add $2\bigl(f(v) - \lceil \deg(v)/2 \rceil\bigr)$ vertices neighboring with $v$ only and the parameter stays unchanged.
+In this work we generalize some results obtained by Nichterlein et al.~\cite{NichterleinNUW13}.
+Chopin et al.~\cite{ChopinNNW14} essentially proved that in sparse graph classes (such as graphs with the bounded tree-width) parameterized complexity of the \MAJTSS problem is the same as for the \TSS problem\footnote{There is an \FPT algorithm for both problems parameterized by the vertex cover number, but the problems parameterized by the tree-width are \Wh{1}}.
+For these graph classes, it is not hard to see that e.g. if the threshold for vertex $v$ is set above the majority (i.e., $f(v) > \lceil \deg(v)/2 \rceil$), then we may add $2\bigl(f(v) - \lceil \deg(v)/2 \rceil\bigr)$ vertices neighboring $v$ only and the parameter stays unchanged whereas the threshold of $v$ dropped to majority.
 However, this is not true in general for dense graph classes.
-This we demonstrate for the parameterization by neighborhood diversity:
+We demonstrate this phenomenon for the parameterization by the neighborhood diversity.
+We show an \FPT algorithm for a function which generalizes both constant and majority threshold functions.
+We call this function uniform (and the corresponding problem \UNITSS), see the next section for a proper definition.
+Roughly speaking, all vertices belonging to a same part of a graph decomposition must possess the same value of the threshold function.
+In slight contrast to previous results, we derive an \FPT algorithm that, instead of the maximal threshold value $t$, depends on the size of the image of the threshold function for graphs having bounded neighborhood diversity.

-\begin{theorem} There is an \FPT algorithm for the \MAJTSS problem parameterized by the neighborhood diversity of the input graph. \end{theorem}
+\begin{theorem} There is an \FPT algorithm for the \UNITSS problem parameterized by the neighborhood diversity of the input graph. \end{theorem}

+However, the problem is hard if the threshold function is not restricted.
+We prove {\sf W[1]}-hardness of the problem and also a lower bound of algorithm running time based on ETH.
+The Exponential-Time Hypothesis (ETH) of Impagliazzo and Paturi~\cite{ImpagliazzoP01} asserts that there is no~\( 2^{o(n)} \) algorithm solving the \textsc{Satisfiability} problem, where $n$ is the number of variables.